KSI vs FaZe Temperrr

-MF & DAZN: X Series 004 features KSI vs FaZe Temperrr, billed as Uncaged, which was an exhibition crossover boxing match contested between British YouTuber KSI and Brazilian YouTuber FaZe Temperrr.
-The bout took place at the Wembley Arena, London, England on 14 January 2023.
-The fight sold 300,000 PPV buys.
+MF & DAZN: X Series 004 featured KSI vs FaZe Temperrr, which was a cruiserweight MF–professional crossover boxing match contested between English YouTuber KSI and Brazilian YouTuber FaZe Temperrr for the MFB cruiserweight title.
+The bout took place at Wembley Arena in London, England on 14 January 2023.
+The fight reportedly sold 300,000 PPV buys.

 Background

-After defeating Luis Alcaraz Pineda, KSI announced that he will return to the ring in January 2023 and called out Slim Albaher, winner of the Austin McBroom vs. AnEsonGib bout, Andrew Tate, and Tommy Fury.
+After defeating Luis Alcaraz Pineda in August 2022, KSI announced that he will return to the ring in January 2023 and called out Slim Albaher, winner of the Austin McBroom vs. AnEsonGib bout, Andrew Tate, and Tommy Fury.
 On 19 November, it was announced that KSI vs Dillon Danis was set for 14 January at Wembley Arena, London, England.

 However, on 4 January, Danis withdrew from the bout due to lack of preparation and coaching, as well as issues with the contracted weight.
 That same day it was announced that FaZe Temperrr will be KSI's opponent.
 Temperrr was originally on the undercard with a mystery opponent that would be announced on fight night.